IvanTepes/cook-book/README.md

 ### Existing Features

+### Home Page

+- The home page shows the four last added recipes in the database from each category allowing the user to immediately have an insight into the recipes that interest him.

 #### Navigation Bar

+- The Navbar is fixed so it is always available to the user.
 - Allows all users to select the content they want to view by simply clicking them, this also collapses into a toggle on mobile devices to.
 - After the user registers, the navigation bar expands and gets two new items My Recipes and Add Recipe.

 #### Search Bar

-- So the user can find recipes
+- So the user can find recipes and filter them.
-- The user can find the search bar on the home page and on the pages where the recipes are grouped as Dinner, giving the user the option to     continue searching for recipes without returning to the home page.
+- The user can find the search bar on the home page and have the option to reset the search and start over again from the home page or start a new search immediately.
+- Search bar provides the user with feedback if the recipe is found and if is not.

-#### Parallax Hero Image
+#### Parallax

--
+- Parallax is used on the home page and on the recipe page.
+On the home page as a container for the hero image while on the recipe it was used as a background containing the recipe image.
+Blur on pallarax was added to the recipe page.

-#### Return Button
+#### Floating Action Button

-- Allow user a quick return to the Home page.
+- It allows the user to quickly scroll to the top of the page and also on the recipe page allows you to return to the home page.
+The floating button is located in the lower right corner of the screen and is located on all pages is especially useful on mobile devices.

 #### Quick Log In